neondatabase/neon/docs/docker.md

 ### How to use

 1. create containers

+You can specify version of neon cluster using following environment values.
+- PG_VERSION: postgres version for compute (default is 14)
+- TAG: the tag version of [docker image](https://registry.hub.docker.com/r/neondatabase/neon/tags) (default is latest), which is tagged in [CI test](/.github/workflows/build_and_test.yml)
 ```
 $ cd docker-compose/docker-compose.yml
 $ docker-compose down   # remove the conainers if exists
-$ PG_VERSION=14 TAG=2221 docker-compose up --build -d   # you can specify the tag version, otherwise it use the latest tag and v14 compute images.
+$ PG_VERSION=15 TAG=2221 docker-compose up --build -d  # You can specify the postgres and image version
 Creating network "dockercompose_default" with the default driver
 Creating dockercompose_etcd3_1 ...
 (...omit...)